LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Terraformer.md

 ## Level 1 - Earthen Affinity (Passive)
-The Genasi gains enhanced mobility on terrain made of earth or stone, allowing them to travel across it without incurring disadvantage
+The Genasi gains enhanced mobility on terrain made of earth or stone, granting an additional 10ft of movement Additionally, the Genasi can move across difficult terrain made of earth or stone without incurring disadvantage
-Additionally, they can breathe underwater, giving them an advantage in aquatic environments

-You can move across difficult terrain made of earth or stone without incurring disadvantage

 The Genasi can manipulate water within a certain range, allowing them to part or move bodies of water and shape them into simple forms, up to a maximum volume of 10 Litres multiplied by their \[PROF\] bonus
 ## Level 2 - Deluge Mastery (min 4 Essence)